cuong982/Django_Test/README.md

 - **Large Batch Size (10,000)**: When using a large batch size, you might be hitting the I/O limits of your database.
 The larger the batch, the more data the database needs to write at once, potentially causing I/O bottlenecks.
 This could explain why the time taken increased with a larger batch size despite using `bulk_update`.

 - **Smaller Batch Sizes (3,000 - 5,000)**: These seem to provide a better balance because they likely stay within the database’s optimal performance window, avoiding excessive I/O bottlenecks while still benefiting from the efficiency of batch processing.

+- **Small Batch Sizes 3000 with index)**: While indexes can speed up read operations, they can slow down write operations (inserts, updates, deletes) because the index itself needs to be updated whenever the data in the indexed columns changes.
+Indexes take up additional disk space.
+The more indexes you have, the more storage is required.

 - **Very Small Batch Sizes (500 - 1,000)**: These batches might reduce immediate I/O strain, but they increase the number of transactions and overhead, as each batch still requires separate processing.
 This could lead to more time being spent on transaction management and less on actual data processing.